Project Report For Bangle shop industry

 Introduction

-Project report for Bangle shop industry is as follows.
+Project Report For Bangle Industry is as follows.

 Bangles are bracelets often constructed of metal, wood, glass, or plastic, although they can also be manufactured from other materials.
 Traditionally, these adornments are worn chiefly by women from Asia and Africa.
 It’s not unusual to see a bride decked up in glass bangles at a wedding.
 For little girls, gold or silver bangles are the most popular.
 Bracelets are more flexible and round, whereas bangles are square.